-Edwards, R. D. and Tuljapurkar, S. (2005).
+Edwards, R. D., & Tuljapurkar, S. (2005).
 Inequality in life spans and a new perspective on mortality convergence across industrialized countries.
-Population and Development Review, 31(4):645–674.
+Population and Development Review, 31, 645–674.

-Evgeny, R. Y. (2010).
-Beverage-specific alcohol sales and violent mortality in Russia.
-Adicciones, 22(4).
+[AU: Author’s surname is Razvodovsky.
+We moved this entry to alphabetical order in the list.]

-Fihel, A. and Pechholdová, M. (2017).
+Fihel, A., & Pechholdová, M. (2017).
 Between pioneers of the cardiovascular revolution and its late followers: Mortality changes in the Czech Republic and Poland since 1968.
-European Journal of Population, 33(5):651–678.
+European Journal of Population, 33, 651–678.